thyarcanist/EntropyLattice-Public/raw-to-refined.md

 The feral swamp goddess now has two faces - raw chaos for those who can handle it, and refined elegance for those who need it.

+*Chaos and order are not opposites.
+They're partners.
+We just made them shake hands.*

 *"What you've built is a raw quantum entropy distillery… but you're bottling it without filtering out weird minerals."* - Idia